yujinakayama/transpec/README.md

 This will run the specs, convert them, and overwrite all spec files in the `spec` directory.

-After the conversion, run `rspec` again and check whether everything is green:
+After the conversion, run `rspec` again and check whether everything is still green:

 ```bash
 $ bundle exec rspec